blanktphan/learning-journey/technical-skills/03-database/02-the-relational-model/01-tables.-rows,-and-columns.md

 ### 📋 Relation Schema (The Blueprint)

-**Definition**: The relation schema is the structural definition of a table, specifying its name, attributes, data types, and constraints.
+Definition: The relation schema is the structural definition of a table, specifying its name, attributes, data types, and constraints.
 It's like an architectural blueprint that remains relatively stable over time.

-**Components of a Schema**:
+Components of a Schema:
 - Relation name
 - Attribute names and their data types
 - Constraints and business rules
 - Domain specifications

-**Schema Notation**:
+Schema Notation:
 ```
 Formal Notation:
 STUDENTS(StudentID: INTEGER, FirstName: VARCHAR(50), LastName: VARCHAR(50), GPA: DECIMAL(3,2))